Djery Baptiste

-Djery Jean Baptiste (/ˈdʒɛɹi ˈbæptiːst/ JERR-ee-_-BAP-teest; born 12 November 1995) is a Haitian basketball player for Rajawali Medan of the Indonesian Basketball League (IBL).
+Djery Jean Baptiste (/ˈdʒɛɹi ˈbæptiːst/ JERR-ee-_-BAP-teest; born 12 November 1995) is a Haitian basketball who last played for Rajawali Medan of the Indonesian Basketball League (IBL).
 He played college basketball for the Vanderbilt Commodores and the UMass Minutemen.

 Early life and high school career

 Baptiste was born in Gonaïves, Haiti to Hebert Jean Baptiste and Wislonde Destin.
 He arrived in the United States when he was 15 years old.

 Baptiste attended the Prestonwood Christian Academy in Plano, Texas and won two consecutive state championships the two years he was there.
 At the end of his senior year, he was named Defensive Player of the Year by his team.
 He was named All-Area Honorable Mention by the Dallas Morning News.

 College career

 Baptiste chose to play at Vanderbilt for academic reasons, despite receiving multiple offers from other schools.

 Baptiste departed from the team in June 2018 to focus on his studies.

 In August 2018, it was announced that Baptiste will be transferring to UMass after he graduates from Vanderbilt in December 2018.
 During his redshirt senior season, he missed three games with a knee injury.